 American Aberdeen cross cattle are extremely well suited to grass-fed beef production as they are easy fleshing and will finish on a high roughage ration, producing high value carcasses with a minimum of input costs.

 American Aberdeen cattle were developed at the Trangie Research Centre in New South Wales, Australia.
-Animal Scientists began with a herd of registered Champion Angus cattle, purchased in 1929, that were carefully selected for high quality and small size.
-The end result was a breed of small, black, polled cattle with pure Angus genetics.
+Animal Scientists began with a herd of registered Champion Angus cattle, purchased in 1929, that were carefully selected for high quality and moderate framed.
+The end result was a breed that is efficient on grass, moderate in size, black, polled and the purest of Angus genetics.